nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Test case: `edit 1`<br>
    Expected: No role is edited.
 Error details shown in the status message, asking user to input at least one field.
 Status bar remains the same.

+1. Other incorrect delete commands to try: `edit n/`, `edit -1`, `...`<br>
+   Expected: Similar to previous.

 ### Deleting a Role

 1. Deleting a role while all roles are being shown

 1. Prerequisites: List all roles using the `list` command.
-Multiple roles will be displayed in the list.
+Multiple roles should be displayed in the list.

 1. Test case: `delete 1`<br>
    Expected: First role is deleted from the list.
 Details of the deleted role shown in the status message.